By Genomelink

 Geraldine Doyle

-Geraldine Hoff Doyle (July 31, 1924 - December 26, 2010) was an American woman mistakenly believed to be the real-life inspiration for the iconic "We Can Do It!" poster during World War II.
-Despite later evidence showing otherwise, her story remains intertwined with the image of Rosie the Riveter.
+Geraldine Hoff Doyle (July 31, 1924 – December 26, 2010) mistakenly believed to be the inspiration for the iconic "We Can Do It!" poster, later attributed to Naomi Parker.
+Born in Michigan, she briefly worked in a factory during World War II before marrying and raising six children.
+Despite her claims, investigations suggest she was not the model for the famous poster, but her story remains a part of the cultural history surrounding the image.

 All images displayed on this page are sourced from Wikipedia or Wikimedia Commons.We use these images under their respective Creative Commons or public domain licenses.
 Wherever applicable, author attributions and license information are provided.
 If you believe an image is used incorrectly or outside its license terms, please contact us so that we can review and correct the issue.